-In alphabetical order, here are the 14 best potato chips fried in healthy oils and fats:
+In alphabetical order, here are the 14 best seed oil free chips:

 Boulder Canyon